paymentwall/paymentwall-dotnet/README.md

 <pre><code>
 Paymentwall_Widget widget = new Paymentwall_Widget(
-	"user40012", // id of the end-user who's making the payment "p1_1", // widget code, e.g. p1; can be picked inside of your merchant account new List<Paymentwall_Product>(),	// leave here a blank list of product for Virtual Currency API new Dictionary<string, string>() {{"email", "user@hostname.com"}} // additional parameters );
+	"user40012", // id of the end-user who's making the payment "p1_1", // widget code, e.g. p1; can be picked inside of your merchant account new Dictionary<string, string>() {{"email", "user@hostname.com"}} // additional parameters );
 Response.Write(widget.getHtmlCode());